alukosdev/ccsp/guidance/owasp-top-10.md

 ---

-**Scenario #3**: A retail chain’s e-commerce website does not have protection against bots run by scalpers buying high-end video cards to resell auction websites.
+**Scenario #3**: A retail chain's e-commerce website does not have protection against bots run by scalpers buying high-end video cards to resell auction websites.
 This creates terrible publicity for the video card makers and retail chain owners and enduring bad blood with enthusiasts who cannot obtain these cards at any price.
 Careful anti-bot design and domain logic rules, such as purchases made within a few seconds of availability, might identify inauthentic purchases and rejected such transactions.
 +++ Vulnerabilities
 +++ Prevention